Time Management Tips and Tricks

 • Work with your existing tools — Google Calendar, Apple Calendar, etc.

+Most importantly, it shouldn’t feel like you need a tutorial just to add an event.
 The apps below meet these criteria and have proven track records with real users, not just flashy marketing pages.

 1. Fhynix: Smart Scheduling Without the Mental Load